Cloud-SPAN/01genomics/_episodes/02-project-planning.md

 > ## Discussion
 >
 > Before we go any further, here are some important questions to consider.
-If you are learning at a workshop, please use the padlet to share your ideas.
+Use the [Forum](https://cloudspan.peerboard.com/space/1783234884) to share your ideas.
 > It's okay if you don't have answers to these questions yet.
 This course should help you find some of the answers.
 >
 > - What challenges do you think you will face with a large sequence dataset?